Beyoncé's Black Is King could help save this sad excuse for a summer

-This coming Friday, July 31, Beyoncé's new visual album, Black Is King, will debut on streaming service Disney Plus.
-As always when it comes to Beyoncé's visual projects, we expect this to be event TV for the streaming age -- a Disney exclusive to rival Hamilton, which debuted on the streaming service earlier this month.
+Beyoncé's new visual album Black Is King is streaming on Disney Plus.
+As always when it comes to Beyoncé's visual projects, we expect this to be event TV for the streaming age -- a Disney exclusive to rival Hamilton, if not in streaming figures, then at least in cultural impact.

 It follows Beyoncé's work as Nala in Disney's CGI Lion King remake, which came out exactly a year ago, on July 31, 2019, and it was written, produced and directed by the star.
 On the film's IMDb page the only cast member currently listed is Beyoncé herself, but other cast members include Lupita Nyong'o, Kelly Rowland, Pharrell Williams and Naomi Campbell, along with the star's husband, Jay-Z, and her daughter Blue Ivy.